 Rehoboam / Jeroboam (Bordeaux)

-A tricky format.
-In Champagne, a Rehoboam is 4.5 Liters.
-In Bordeaux, this size range (usually 5 Liters) is called a Jeroboam.
-These are rare and usually reserved for winery releases.
+A tricky format with regional naming differences.
+In Champagne, a Rehoboam holds 4.5 L. In Bordeaux, a Jeroboam is usually 5 L. These bottles are rare and typically reserved for winery releases.

 Methuselah (Burgundy) / Imperial (Bordeaux)